johnpapa/ngrx-data-lab/README.md

 The subscribe method raises a toast message for those actions (`toast.openSnackBar()`).

+Replace the contents of `store/ngrx-data-toast.service.ts` with the following code.

 ```javascript
 import { Injectable } from '@angular/core';
 import { EntityActions, OP_ERROR, OP_SUCCESS } from 'ngrx-data';